Last Updated on March 2, 2021 by Shaun Snapp

 Once again the same applies to the database.
 There are hundreds of thousands of Oracle, IBM DB2 and Microsoft SQL systems out there, all doing their thing.
 Why would you want to replace them with SAP HANA, when they work – at least until the infrastructure they are on needs replacing.

 We don’t think anything of going to the shopping mall, filling the car full of shopping, going to the movies and filling up with gas on the way home.
 All of these industries were created by the car, including motels, drive-thrus, Formula-1, and a hundred other industries.

 And this is the tough thing – how do you imagine up a new industry?
 This is known as the second-order effects of technology, which most often happens by accident.
 Certainly this is true of my experience with SAP HANA – you have to drive the road and take a leap of faith, to see the value.
 For instance in Capital Markets, you can run an Order Management System which also provides real-time P&L and Risk Management, on SAP HANA.
 These are the new industries made possible by technology.

 This seems to fall into incoherence.

-The central premise, that non-HANA database is like a horse to HANA’s Model T is inaccurate, because HANA underperforms all of the databases that it is compared to.
-And SAP is hiding HANA from competitive benchmarking that would demonstrate anything that Appleby is claiming is true as we covered in the article The Four Hidden Issues with SAP’s BW-EML Benchmark.
+The central premise that the non-HANA database is like a horse to HANA’s Model T is inaccurate because HANA underperforms all of the databases that it is compared to.
+And SAP is hiding HANA from competitive benchmarking that would demonstrate anything that Appleby claims is true, as we covered in the article The Four Hidden Issues with SAP’s BW-EML Benchmark.